-5.2.1 Conduct of Council Staff
+5.2.1 Conduct of Council staff

 All procurement activities must be undertaken with integrity and in a manner that will withstand the closest scrutiny and procedural compliance.
-Council staff must conduct all procurement in a manner that is ethical and in accordance with the Model Code of Conduct Business Ethics Policy, this Policy and associated procedures and all relevant legislation.
+Council staff must conduct all procurement in a manner that is ethical and in accordance with Council's Code of Conduct, the Statement of Business Ethics, this Policy and associated procedures and all relevant legislation.